A word from Danse Danse

 Danse Danse acknowledges that we are gathered on the traditional and unceded territory of the Kanien’keha:ka Nation.
 We honour the continued presence of Indigenous peoples on the Tiohtiá:ke (Montreal) territory, which has long served as a meeting place for exchanges between nations, and we are grateful for the opportunity to present live works of art here.

 Executive Director and Artistic Co-director Pierre Des Marais.
 Artistic Co-director and Director of Development Caroline Ohrt.
 Director, Accounting and Administration Kim Hoang, CPA, CGA.
 Production Manager Hervé Holdrinet.
-Director, Sales, Marketing and Communications Hélène Nadeau.
+Director, Sales, Marketing and Communication Hélène Nadeau.
 Coordinator, Communications Julia Giehler.
 Media Relations Sheila Skaiem.
-Manager, Cultural Action and New Audiences Claire Oliver Coordinator, Philanthropic Development Agathe Henninger Administrative Assistant and Customer Service Agent Evelyne Fournier.
+Social Media Ariane Laget.
+Manager, Digital Marketing Anthony Cavigny.
+Manager, Cultural Action and School Services Claire Oliver.
+Coordinator, Special Projects and Events Evelyne Fournier Manager, Philanthropic Development and Partnerships Mihaela Machiodache.
+Manager, Customer Relations, Ticketing and Administration Marie Laporte.
 Stage Technicians Le Regroupement des techniciens de scène du Québec.

 Board of Directors

-President Emmanuelle Poupart, Partner – McCarthy Tétrault LLP.
-Vice President Michèle Meier, MBA, ASC, Senior Vice-President, Global Communications & Marketing - SNC Lavalin.
-Treasurer Thierry Pejot-Charrost, CPA, CA, Vice-President, Internal Audit and Risk Management – Transat A.T.
-Inc. Administrators Anik Bissonnette, Artistic Director - École supérieure de Ballet du Québec, Chantal Bouvier, President and CEO - Le Cercle des présidents du Québec.
+PRESIDENT Emmanuelle Poupart, Partner – McCarthy Tétrault LLP.
+VICE PRESIDENT Michèle Meier, MBA, ASC, Senior Vice-President, Global Communications & Marketing - SNC Lavalin.
+TREASURER Thierry Pejot-Charrost, CPA, CA, Vice-President, Internal Audit and Risk Management – Transat A.T.
+Inc. ADMINISTRATORS Anik Bissonnette, Artistic Director - École supérieure de Ballet du Québec, Chantal Bouvier, President and CEO - Le Cercle des présidents du Québec.
 Nathalie Brunet, Portfolio manager and Investment advisor - National Bank Financial.
+Julie-Anne Côté, Consultant in museology.
 Pierre Des Marais, Executive Director and Artistic Codirector – Danse Danse.
 Jonathan Lachapelle, CFA, Director, Portfolio Construction, Total Portfolio - Caisse de dépôt et placement du Québec.
 Sebastien Leblond, President & CEO - Capital RainMKRS Inc. Lucy Riddell, Vice Chair - R. Howard Webster Foundation.
+Nathalie Seïde, MBA, Pl.
+Fin, Senior Advisor, Integration and Marketing Implementation - Desjardins.

 Michèle Meier, MBA, ASC, Vice President, Communications, Corporate Marketing and CSR and International Affairs - Ivanhoé Cambridge.
 Delphine Hareux, Director, Marketing and Client Experience, BDC Business Development Bank of Canada.
 Isabelle Brosseau, Program Director - Rouge 107,3.